sopnode/kube-install/kiada/README.md

 | `kiada-r2lab.yaml` | choosing a (any) R2lab node|
 | `kiada-sopnode.yaml` | choosing an infra node (i.e. non R2lab) |

+note that the 2 last ones require the use of the `fit-label-nodes` command so that one can differentiate between the 2 sides.

 # debug images

 the `fedora-with-ping` folder contain a recipe to rebuild a little more complete